Damage On A Lease Car – What Should I Do?

 It’s possible to dispute a decision by the leasing provider to charge you for damage which you don’t believe goes beyond fair wear and tear.

 To do this, you’ll need to follow this procedure:

 - Contact the finance provider and explain what charge(s) you feel were unjust and the price.
 Remember to refer to your copy of the inspection sheet and the BVRLA’s guidelines.

 - If the finance provider maintains that they will still charge you, you have the right to pay for an examination of all the evidence by an independent, qualified engineer.
 If they find in your favour, the provider will be obliged to refund the cost of the examination and you won’t be charged for the damage.

 - If a dispute can’t be resolved, you can turn to the BVRLA’s Trading Standards Institute-approved alternative dispute resolution (ADR) service.
 Their team will perform a thorough check of the evidence to determine whether there’s been a breach of conduct.

-You can see what the full procedure is for referring a dispute to the BVRLA here.
+Need more information?
+Check out what the full procedure is for referring a dispute to the BVRLA.

 To find out more about leasing, from insurance to maintenance, head over to our guides page.